 The missions that will be affected are called Delta-X, Dynamics and Chemistry of the Summer Stratosphere (DCOTSS), and Sub-Mesoscale Ocean Dynamics Experiment (S-MODE).
-Unlike orbital missions, these campaigns gather data using airplanes and teams at target locations, which can make them vulnerable to delays due to the pandemic.
+Unlike orbital missions, these campaigns gather data using airplanes and teams at target locations, which made them vulnerable to delays due to the pandemic.

 “These airborne campaigns are often accompanied by deployment of personnel (scientists, postdocs, students, technicians) on the ground to make measurements that are used to calibrate the remote-sensing measurements,” said Marc Simard, the principal investigator of Delta-X at NASA’s Jet Propulsion Laboratory, in an email.

 “As such, it requires travel by airborne and field personnel during the campaign,” he added.
 “Spaceborne missions are global and consistent.
 Thus, calibration can be anywhere and anytime during the multiyear mission, although preferably near the beginning of the mission.”

 Delta-X will use this combined airborne and ground data to study the hydrology of the Mississippi River during periods of high and low water levels, which occur in the spring and fall.
 The broader goal of the mission is to better understand the effect of sea level rise, which is driven by climate change, on vulnerable coastlines.
 The team has already completed demonstration flights that enabled them to learn fine details about the relationships between water levels, plant productivity, and sediment cycles.